UmeshBuraWissen/gcp-infra-iac/README.md

             10. GCP Cloud Build Trigger for the Application Deployment Pipeline GCP Cloud Build Trigger Console URL: https://console.cloud.google.com/cloud-build/triggers;region=us-central1?authuser=2&project=proj-dev-demo000-aaaa

-Step5: Once the GCP Infra pipeline is successfully executed in GCP Cloudbuild then run GCP Application Deployment Pipeline for deploying nodejs Application on Cloud Run
+Step 7: Once the GCP Infra pipeline is successfully executed in GCP Cloudbuild then run GCP Application Deployment Pipeline for deploying nodejs Application on Cloud Run

     1. It will build and push the nodejs docker image to the GCP Artifactery Registery with tag Build_ID and Latest
     2. It will deploy the new cloud run revision with latest nodejs docker image
     3. The latest docker image consist of nodejs application code that will deployed on GCP Cloud run and On Cloud Sql(MySql), database and table crearion is execuueted and store in the same image

-Step6: After Successfully deployment of image on the GCP Cloud Run, it will generate a default url in the gcp console:
+Step 8: After Successfully deployment of image on the GCP Cloud Run, it will generate a default url in the gcp console:
             Base Url: https://console.cloud.google.com/run?referrer=search&authuser=2&project=proj-dev-demo000-aaaa&inv=1&invt=Abia9Q

+Step 9: For the destroying the entire infrastrure use below command
+                ./destroy.sh

+For the destroying the entire infrastrure including, project, backend, serivce account, artifact registery, cloudbuild registery connection for IAC, cloudbuild trigger for IAC as part of the core.
+After successfully, it will start destroy cloud sql, cloud run, vpc serverless access connector, services account for application, firewall rule, vpc network peering, cloudbuild repository connection for the application pipeline and cloudbuild trigger for the application pipeline as part of services(IAC).

+When you want to run terraform locallly we need use below commands

+1. Terraform Init
+        ./run.sh -w=dir init (if we want to run core folder then value for 'dir' will be 'core' and for the services folder value for 'dir' will be 'services')

+        example for the core folder: ./run.sh -w=core inti

+2. Terraform Plan
+        ./run.sh -w=dir plan

+3. Terraform Apply
+        ./run.sh -w=dir apply

+4. For the cleaning the repository
+        ./run.sh -w=dir reset (it will delete terraform local folders, cache)